 Chris: Yes.
 I was standing right over there (Chris looks around the corner and points to the kickball field).
 I was waiting my turn when the shooting started.
 At first I didn't know what was happening.
-Then to cry again.)
+Then

 I saw all the kids screaming and falling to the ground.
 My friend Sam was bleeding from the foot.
-(Chris begins